-When the American Colonies broke away from England it was to escape a tyrannical king and to establish a country where people had inalienable rights, not whatever rights some ruler decided he might or might not bestow upon them.
+When the American Colonies broke away from England it was to escape a tyrannical king and to establish a country where people had unalienable rights, not whatever rights some ruler decided he might or might not bestow upon them.

-When all was said an done, our Founding Fathers were victorious in battle over Britain, and formed the United States of America, a country that held the belief that “all men are created equal,” that all had “inalienable rights” and among those rights were “life, liberty and the pursuit of happiness.”
+When all was said an done, our Founding Fathers were victorious in battle over Britain, and formed the United States of America, a country that held the belief that “all men are created equal,” that all had “unalienable rights” and among those rights were “life, liberty and the pursuit of happiness.”

 They created the Articles of Confederation, the Declaration of Independence, the United States Constitution and its accompanying Bill of Rights, the most significant documents ever written for the governance of a free people.